 During the early 1950s, Mildred Burke was in Los Angeles and created the World Women's Wrestling Association.
 During this time, she was considered to be a woman with a perfect physique.
 The Los Angeles Police Department would post pictures of Burke around the police station.
 The goal was to inspire police officers who were out-of-shape to start working out in the gym.
 The NWA eventually started promoting women's wrestling and claimed June Byers was their champion.
 Burke also maintained her title.
-She worked with Bill Newman to create the International Women's Wrestlers Inc. The organization had offices in Sydney, Australia, New York City as well as San Francisco.
+She worked with Bill Newman to create the International Women's Wrestlers Inc. The organization had offices in Sydney, Australia, New York City, and San Francisco.
 Burke also promoted women's wrestling on an international basis.
 She created the World Wide Women's Wrestling Association (WWWA).
 After retiring, Burke lived in California and operated a women's wrestling school.

 During her wrestling career, Burke experienced many types of injuries.
 She had five knee injuries as well as a broken nose.
 Her thumbs had been pushed back to her wrist after being torn from the joint.
 Once Burke was on her back and an opponent stomped on her face.
 This caused severe damage to her teeth.
 After winning one intense match, Burke also suffered temporary blindness.

 Burke had a signature wrestling move she called the alligator clutch.
 Burke credited this move for her success with wrestling.
 It is the one move she used to end the majority of her matches.
 It was a wrestling move that required speed and just the right timing.
 She would maneuver her opponent to be bent in an odd shape and then Burke quickly used her weight to pin them down.

 - Three-time Women's World Champion